 If you want to cut this all one color be sure to select both and click the attach button before you click the make it button.

 If you want the script to be a different color, don’t attach them.
-But add the squares like I showed you above on how to line up your adhesive vinyl.

 That covers just about everything you need to know about making Knockout Designs!
 If you have any further questions please leave me a comment down below.